yangshun/tech-interview-handbook/non-technical/behavioral.md

 - What are your three strengths and three weaknesses?
 - If you were in charge of picking projects for Palantir, what problem would you try to solve?
 - **What is something 90% of people disagree with you about?**
-- What are some of the best and worse things about your current company?
+- What are some of the best and worst things about your current company?
 - **What is broken around you?**
 - What would your manager say about you?
 - Describe Palantir to your grandmother.
-- Teach me something you've learned?
+- Teach me something you've learned.
-- Tell me a time when you predicted something?
+- Tell me a time when you predicted something.
-- If your supervisors were to rate you on a scale of 1-10 what would they rate you?
+- If your supervisors were to rate you on a scale of 1-10, what would they rate you?
 - What was the most fun thing you did recently?
 - Tell me the story of how you became who you are today and what made you apply to Palantir.